Attend classes from your home

 Wednesdays, May 3, 10, 17, 24, and 31, 2:00 – 3:30 pm

 Learn how to analyze records and make sound genealogical conclusions using the same method applied by Robert Charles Anderson in the Great Migration Study Project, but applicable to genealogical problems of all times and places.
 This five-week online course will present a systematic approach that considers each source, each record, and each possible linkage before making a genealogical conclusion.
 In addition to more than seven hours of live instruction and video content, the course will provide handouts, downloadable tools, and checklists to help make this method both accessible and effective.
-Registration for this course will open in late March.
+Register today!

 Researching Early New England